 - Right-click on Security > Logins and choose New Login.

-- Change Default Database to EZMQC and do User Mapping to set each User with data read and write roles for the EZMQC SQL database.
+- Change Default Database to EasyMatch QC and set User Mapping for each User with data read and write roles for the EasyMatch QC SQL database.

 Figure 227.
 Creating an SQL Database